-Your pain matters and counseling can be a safe place to confidentially recieve support.
+Your pain matters and counseling can be a safe place to confidentially receive support.
 A key to mental health is to know and understand the truth about the circumstances of our lives, and to be able to share that reality with at least one other person.
 I'm honored to provide space for you to share openly and deeply about what you're experiencing.
 I value creating a trusting alliance to understand your personal history and present circumstances in order to best support you in experiencing your optimal wellbeing.
 I am passionate about forming relationships, supporting growth, and seeing individuals and families thrive.
 I enjoy providing therapy to families and individuals ages 9 and older who may be experiencing loss, depression, anxiety, chronic pain, disordered eating, family conflict, relational trauma, or post-traumatic stress.

 Dawn Sirios, MA, LMFT